Acme-Ontologies/ies-ontology-template/README.md

 * `ies-tools/` - Development tools

 ## Initial Setup
+See the [.gitHub README.md](.github/README.md) for detailed information about available workflows and templates.

 Follow these steps to set up a new ontology repository:

-1. Create a new (domain) ontology development repository from the IES Ontology template [IES Ontology Template](https://github.com/Acme-Ontologies/ies-ontology-template/generate).
-See the [.gitHub README.md](.github/README.md) for detailed information about available workflows and templates.
+1. Create a new (domain) ontology development repository from the IES Ontology template [IES Ontology Template](https://github.com/Acme-Ontologies/ies-ontology-template/generate), or better still use the `create-ontology-repo.yml` workflow.

 2. Set up poetry / Python environment for ies-tools:
    ```bash